eddiearnoldz/bank_tech_test/README.md

 # Reflections

 Overall this was a challenging exercise that allowed me to improve my testing capability with jest as well as dependency injection with classes.
 I struggled to find an effective way to test the readline CLI i had created and therefore this remains a challenge to explore in the future.
 I would also like to create a Parent class of bank that the client accounts could be stored in.
+This would require creating and linking a database to the current program.

-The biggest challenge turned out to be accessing the Transaction objects stored in the history of the account's array.
-I initially tried mapping but could not acces the objects nested inside and eventually found a simple for loop created the extra level of accesibility i needed to capture and print the values i needed to the terminal.
+The biggest challenge turned out to be accessing the Transaction objects stored in the history of the client account's array.
+I initially tried mapping but could not acces the objects nested inside and eventually found a simple forLoop created the extra level of accesibility i needed to capture and print the values i required to print to the terminal.

 I also found the import/export or require system hard to juggle when introducting boxen and this was resolved using "type":"module" in the package.json after some lengthy googling.

-The last stumbling block was formatting the date but i now will never forget .toLocaleDateString()!
+The last stumbling block was formatting the date but I now will never forget .toLocaleDateString()!
 I had imported 'moment' but found that although very easy and simple to use it was hard again to export across classes and files.

-# Dependencies

-- To interact with the command line I used 'readline' which uses promises to wait for user input and then assess the next function.
-- I had included 'moment' in my dependencies but then realised I could use .toLocaleDateString(), a simpler and more appropriate approach
-- I used 'chalk' to colour the output green or red when account was debited or credited
-- I used Jest to test my code in unit tests for both classes
-- 'eslint' was used to clean up my code and ensure it was readable and followed standard javascript guidelines

 ### Acceptance criteria